jonnyzzz/TeamCity.GitHub/README.md

 `+:refs/pull/(*/merge)`

-Then, add a new Build Feature to your project's configuration.
-You should see "Report change status to GitHub" in the list.
-Fill in the necessary info in the dialog, and you should be good to go!
+Finally, add a new Build Feature to your project's configuration.
+Choose "Report change status to GitHub" from the list, fill in the necessary info in the dialog, and you should be good to go!

 Branches
 ========